-The Black Country Core Strategy is a planning and regeneration plan for the whole of the Black Country, which is signed up to by the four Black Country Councils.
+The Black Country Plan is a planning and regeneration plan for the whole of the Black Country, which is signed up to by the four Black Country Councils.
 The Strategy is now being reviewed to meet the new challenges and opportunities for the coming years, up to 2036.

 The review will plan for the area's future development needs and ensure the necessary services are in place to meet these local needs, along with making sure that the necessary level of investment is attracted to create jobs and wealth in the Black Country.

 Between 3rd July and 8th September 2017 we consulted on an Issues and Options Report.
 The consultation responses to the Issues & Options Report Consultation are now available to view on the Issues & Options section of this website.

 If you want to get in touch with us to discuss the Black Country Plan, you can e-mail, call or write using the contact information below: